Urinary Tract Infection (UTI)

 What causes a UTI?

-Urinary tract infections are caused by microorganisms, usually, bacteria, that enter the urethra and bladder, causing an infection.
+Urinary tract infections are caused by microorganisms.
+Usually, bacteria, enter the urethra and bladder, causing an infection.
 Although a UTI most commonly occurs in the urethra and bladder, bacteria can also travel up the ureters and infect the kidneys.
-If left untreated for prolonged periods of time, the infection may even enter your bloodstream and spread throughout the entire body.
+If left untreated for prolonged periods, then infection may even enter your bloodstream and spread throughout the entire body.

 What are the symptoms of a UTI?